SAP-samples/teched2024-IN180/exercises/ex1/README.md

 ![](/exercises/ex1/images/ex1_4.png)

-Now if you look at the different navigation sections on the left, after Home, you will see **Discover**, which is a repository of all standard pre-built content (integrations, APIs and type systems) shipped by SAP.
+Now if you look at the different navigation sections on the left, after Home, you will see **Discover**, which opens up a repository of all standard pre-built content (integrations, APIs and type systems) shipped by SAP.
 Based on your specific integration need, you can explore, search and copy them to your Design workspace to kick-start your integration development. <br><br>

 ![](/exercises/ex1/images/ex1_5.png)

 **Design** is your local workspace where you can design and configure integrations, APIs, message implementation guidelines, mapping guidelines, scripts and other integration artifacts. <br><br>